Guidelines for Sharing in Classic/Basic

 Needs that result from a condition that existed prior to membership (known or producing observable symptoms) are only shareable if the condition appears to be cured, and 12 months have passed without any symptoms (whether or not benign), treatment, or medication (even if the cause of the symptoms is unknown or misdiagnosed).
 Tests or a doctor’s statement may be required to verify the lapse of symptoms, treatment, and medication.

-Exception: For genetic defects, hereditary diseases, cases of related cancers, and for heart conditions, the symptom/treatment-free period is five years.
+Exception: For genetic disorders, hereditary diseases, cases of related cancers, and for heart conditions, the symptom/treatment-free period is five years.

 Please note: New needs are not considered as “resulting from a condition that existed before membership” unless the prior condition actually caused the new need.
 Be aware that even though a condition may appear at one time to have been cured, there could be a subsequent relapse or complication which is a result of the original condition.
 SMI may require that the member provide a written opinion from a physician that the current need was not caused by the prior condition.
 Even though a need may not be shared because it resulted from a condition existing before membership, it may still qualify to be shared among our members as a Special Prayer Need.
 See Section V.A.